Fei (singer): 2010–2017: miss A

-2016–2017: Solo Career Debut
+2016–2017: Solo career debut

 Fei made her solo singing debut in Korea on July 21, 2016, with the digital single "Fantasy".
-The title track “괜찮아 괜찮아 Fantasy” was ranked #14 on the 20 best K-pop songs of 2016 by Billboard critics.
-Other tracks in the album include “Sweet Sexy Fei” and “One More Kiss”.
+The title track "괜찮아 괜찮아 Fantasy" was ranked #14 on the 20 best K-pop songs of 2016 by Billboard critics.
+Other tracks in the album include "Sweet Sexy Fei" and "One More Kiss".

-2018–present: Rising Popularity in China
+2018–present: Rising popularity in China

+Music and entertainment shows

 On September 17, 2018, Fei collaborated with Gen Neo in the single "Will You Won't You".
-It was the first time Fei was involved in production works as a composer, lyricist, and singer.
+It was the first time Fei was involved in production works as a composer, lyricist and singer.

-On December 8, 2018, Fei released another single, “Hello”.
+By December 8 of the same year, Fei dropped another single, "Hello", including a rap featuring from Jackson Wang.
 The following January, Fei confirmed that she had parted ways with JYP Entertainment in late 2018 after her contract expired.

 In January 2019, Fei joined Youku's idol group survival show, All for One (以团之名), as the dance coach and one of the judges.
-Her expertise, candidness, and strict coaching style generated much buzz on China's social platforms Weibo and Bilibili.
+Her discerning coaching style and candid critiques resonated with fans, sparking significant discussions on China's major social platforms Weibo and Bilibili.

-In June 2020, Fei joined the female celebrity idol group reality show Sisters Who Make Waves (乘风破浪的姐姐), which was themed around women's empowerment and self-actualization.
-It featured 30 female celebrities over 30 years old who must compete to debut in a seven-member girl group.
-The show became the most viewed and talked entertainment show in China in 2020, and Fei was one of the top contenders.
-Even though in the end, she didn't debut in the project girl group, in Weibo’s 2020 Entertainment White Paper, Fei was ranked no.1 among the 30 celebrity participants in soaring popularity.
+In June 2020, Fei participated the female celebrity idol group reality show Sisters Who Make Waves (乘风破浪的姐姐), centered around the themes of women's empowerment and self-realization.
+Featuring 30 celebrities aged 30 and above competing for a spot in a seven-member girl group, the show skyrocketed in popularity and became China's most-watched entertainment program for the year.
+Fei emerged as one of the top contenders, and despite not making the final cut for the girl group, her rising star didn't go unnoticed.
+In Weibo's 2020 Entertainment White Paper, she clinched the top spot among the 30 participants in terms of surging popularity.

 Following the success, Fei went on to join another popular variety show, I Am The Actor (我就是演员), in December 2020.
-With the coach of Zhang Ziyi, Fei eventually made it into the final and won the award of "Bright Star".
+Under the mentorship of Zhang Ziyi, Fei progressed to the finals and won the "Bright Star" award.